1

 Pursuant to §§ 18-9-313(2.7) and 18-9-313.5(2)(a) C.R.S., it is unlawful for a person to knowingly make available on the internet personal information about either a protected person or an election worker, as well as their immediate family, if the dissemination of personal information poses an imminent and serious threat to the person’s safety or the safety of the their immediate family and the person making the information available on the internet knows or reasonably should know of the imminent or serious threat.

-A protected person, as defined by §18-9-313(1)(n), C.R.S., means an educator, a code enforcement officer, a human services worker, a public health worker, a child representative, a health-care worker, a reproductive health-care services worker, an officer or agent of the State Bureau of Animal Protection, an animal control officer, an office of the Respondent Parents’ Counsel Staff member or contractor, a judge, a peace officer, a prosecutor, a public defender, or a public safety worker.
+A protected person, as defined by §18-9-313(1)(n), C.R.S., means an educator, a code enforcement officer, a human services worker, a public health worker, a child representative, a health-care worker, a reproductive health-care services worker, an officer or agent of the State Bureau of Animal Protection, an animal control officer, an office of the Respondent Parents’ Counsel Staff member or contractor, a judge, a peace officer, a prosecutor, a public defender, a firefighter, or a public safety worker.

 Immediate family, as defined in §§18-9-313(1)(f) and 18-9-313.5(1)(b), C.R.S., means a person’s spouse, child, or parent or any other person who lives in the same residence as the qualified person.